 Limonada.
 I love the lady who gives me my limonada.

+I think I’m nice to her.
+I try to be kind when I speak.
+I really do.
 I try.
 I try.
 I really do try.
 Don’t you know that I try to be nice to everyone?

 The pigeons don’t know that I’m trying.
-Nobody thinks that
+Nobody thinks that I am trying.

 Limonada was the first word I learned how

 to pronounce in Spanish.
-I practice saying it in the early mornings before
+I practice saying it in the early mornings before the pigeons on the sidewalk are awake to call me a whore.

 It’s the only word